tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 it for to one associations.

 When a collection has been initialized it cannot be reloaded from the database (unless the entire object is reloaded).
-However when a  :abbr:`Relation (ch.tocco.nice2.persist.entity.Relation)` is resolved, the data should always be loaded from the database (because this was the behaviour of the old persistence implementation).
+However when a  :nice:`Relation <ch/tocco/nice2/persist/entity/Relation>` is resolved, the data should always be loaded from the database (because this was the behaviour of the old persistence implementation).
 To support this behaviour we use a custom collection type (:java-hibernate:`CollectionType <org/hibernate/annotations/CollectionType>`).